stuerp/foo_vis_spectrum_analyzer/README.md

 v0.1.0.2, 2023-xx-xx

+* New: The configuration is now read from a JSON file.
+Note: Not all parameters are implemented yet.
+* New: Implemented all frequency scaling methods.
-* New: Added a configuration dialog.
+* New: Implemented all coefficient summation methods.

 v0.1.0.1, 2023-11-12